 Hawaiian Gardens and Lomita are incorporated as cities.
 The Music Center for the Performing Arts opens.
 The Southern California Rapid Transit District (RTD) is established.
 Buses become the only mode of rapid transit adopted.
 The Bracero Program, an effort begun in 1942 to bring in laborers from Mexico, ends.

 Rioting again erupts in the troubled Watts District.
 The Los Angeles Zoo opens.
 Busch Gardens opens.

 At midnight, New Year's Eve, Los Angeles police raid LGBTQ Bars Black Cat Tavern and New Faces in Silver Lake and beat up and arrest a number of patrons.
 On Feb.
 11, the incident leads to the largest organized LGBTQ protest in U.S. history until that date as 200 demonstrators protest the police abuses outside the Black Cat Tavern.
 The Forum is opened.
 The Los Angeles Kings professional hockey team is formed.
 The passenger liner Queen Mary docks at its new home in Long Beach.
 The Mark Taper Forum opens.
 The City of Los Angeles Department of Airports signs an agreement with the City of Ontario (California) to officially make Ontario International Airport a part of Los Angeles' regional airport system.

 Floods and mudslides cause 91 deaths and $400 million in damage.
 The Los Angeles Times wins a Pulitzer gold medal for its investigation of city corruption.
 After 68 years of operation, Angels Flight Railway ceases operations.
 Los Angeles Mayor Sam Yorty wins re-election against opponent Tom Bradley in a racially charged campaign.
 Actress Sharon Tate and six others are found brutally murdered.
 Charles Manson and six of his followers are tried for the murders a year later.
 Manson and three female followers are convicted and receive death sentences.
 Their sentences are never carried out in the wake of California’s later retreat from capital punishment.

 The U.S. Census records 2,816,061 people in the City of Los Angeles and 7,032,075 people for all Los Angeles County.
 TWA begins flying the first wide-bodied jet service (Boeing 747s) out of Los Angeles International Airport (LAX) between L.A. and New York.
 The Plaza de la Raza Cultural Center is established in Lincolns Heights in the closed Lincoln Park and its decayed boathouse.
 The center’s founding was led by actress Margo Albert and trade union activist Frank Lopez.
 Lopez’s wife, Ann Lopez, is said to have raised the $36 for the non-profit incorporation fee by knitting and selling a poncho.
 From 20,000 to 30,000 people march down Whittier Boulevard as part of the anti-Vietnam War Chicano Moratorium to rally at Laguna Park (present-day Ruben Salazar Park) in East Los Angeles.
 At some point, police declare the demonstration an illegal assembly and attempt to disperse the crowd with tear gas.
 Angry demonstrators respond by clashing with police and destroying nearby commercial properties.
-Four people are killed by police, 60 injured, and $1 million in property damage occurs.
-A police tear gas projectile fired into a nearby bar during the confrontation kills television newsman Ruben Salazar.
+Four people are killed by police, 60 injured, and $1 million worth of property is damaged.
+A police tear gas projectile fired into a nearby bar during the confrontation kills award-winning journalist and television newsman Ruben Salazar.
 A strike by Los Angeles City schoolteachers paralyzes the school system for four and a half weeks.
 Superior Court Judge Albert Gietelson sets September 1971 as the deadline for Los Angeles City schools to become fully desegregated.
 Judge Gietelson later faces an assassination attempt and is then defeated for re-election.
-His court edit continued to stand.
+His court edict continued to stand.
 The Los Angeles Fire Department puts its first paramedic ambulance into service at Fire Station 53 in San Pedro.
 Later this year, all City of Los Angeles ambulances are transferred to the fire department.

 La Cañada Flintridge is incorporated as a city.
 Los Angeles begins experimenting with freeway carpool lanes on the Santa Monica Freeway (Interstate 10).
 An oil tanker explodes in Los Angeles Harbor killing five people and injuring 50.
 Under the direction of artist Judith Baca, hundreds of teenage artists begin painting what would become the 2,435-foot-long mural "Great Wall of Los Angeles," a depiction of the history of Los Angeles painted along the concrete channel walls of the Tujunga Wash in North Hollywood.
 The project continues through seven more summers to 1983.

 Los Angeles experiences severe flooding and mudslides.
-The auto plant in Pico Rivera is closed.